arcology-network/examples/ds-token/benchmark/README.md

   ```

 ### Deploy the Contract
-Under the `ds-token` directory, execute the following command to deploy the parallelized `DSToken` contract to the network:
+Under the `ds-token` directory, execute the following commands to deploy the parallelized `DSToken` contract to the network:

 ```shell
     npm install